Lundin Energy: Leadership

 Founder Adolf H. Lundin also founded Lundin Mining in 1994.
-Adolf H. Lundin, who was a pioneer in the oil and mining industries, died in 2006 at the age of 73.
+Lundin died in 2006 at the age of 73.
 In June 2015, Alex Schneiter was appointed president and chief executive officer of Lundin Petroleum, effective October 2015.
-The Company announced the appointment of Nick Walker as the company's new president and CEO In August 2020, effective January 1, 2021.
+The Company announced the appointment of Nick Walker as the company's new president and CEO In August 2020, effective 1 January 2021.

-Criticism
+Accusations of complicity in war crimes

 In her book Affärer i blod och olja: Lundin Petroleum i Afrika (Business in blood and oil: Lundin Petroleum in Africa) journalist Kerstin Lundell claims that the company had been complicit in several crimes against humanity, including death shootings and the burning of villages.

 In June 2010, the European Coalition on Oil in Sudan (ECOS) published the report Unpaid Debt, which called upon the governments of Sweden, Austria and Malaysia to look into allegations that the companies Lundin Petroleum, OMV, and Petronas have been complicit in the commission of war crimes and crimes against humanity whilst operating in Block 5A, South Sudan (then Sudan) between 1997 and 2003.
 The reported crimes include indiscriminate attacks and intentional targeting of civilians, burning of shelters, pillage, destruction of objects necessary for survival, unlawful killing of civilians, rape of women, abduction of children, torture, and forced displacement.
 Approximately 12,000 people died and 160,000 were forcibly displaced from their land and homes, many forever.
 Satellite pictures taken between 1994 and 2003 show that the activities of the three oil companies in Sudan coincided with a spectacular drop in agricultural land use in their area of operation.

 Also in June 2010, the Swedish public prosecutor for international crimes opened a criminal investigation into links between Sweden and the reported crimes.
 In 2016, Lundin's Chairman Ian H. Lundin and CEO Alex Schneiter were informed that they were the suspects of the investigation.
 Sweden's Government gave the green light for the Public Prosecutor in October 2018 to indict the two top executives.
-On 1 November 2018, the Swedish Prosecution Authority notified Lundin Petroleum that the company may be liable to a corporate fine and forfeiture of economic benefits of SEK 3,285 (app. €315 million) for involvement in war crimes and crimes against humanity.
+On 1 November 2018, the Swedish Prosecution Authority notified Lundin Petroleum that the company may be liable to a corporate fine and forfeiture of economic benefits of 3,285 million SEK (app. €315 million) for involvement in war crimes and crimes against humanity.
 Consequently, the company itself will also be charged albeit indirectly, and will be legally represented in court.
 On 15 November 2018 the suspects were served with the draft charges and the case files.
 In June 2020, the Swedish Prosecution Authority announced that the investigation was complete.
 ‘We believe we have sufficient grounds for a prosecution’, said Chief Prosecutor Henrik Attorps to Dagens Nyheter, indicating a firm intention to take the case to court.
 Defence lawyers have been filing series of legal requests to end the investigation, that have all been denied by the Courts.
 In June 2021, the prosecutor wrote to the District Court of Stockholm that he planned to finish the investigation before July.